Hummelstown, Pennsylvania: Geography

 Swatara Creek as seen from a park in Hummelstown, at the west end of town.
 The bridge supports U.S. 322.

 Hummelstown is located in southern Dauphin County at (40.265168, −76.710995) at an elevation of 397 ft above sea level.
 According to the United States Census Bureau, the borough has a total area of 3.4 km2, of which 3.2 sqkm is land and 0.2 km2, or 6.31%, is water.
 Swatara Creek, a southward-flowing tributary of the Susquehanna River, forms the northern and western border of Hummelstown, and there is one unnamed pond by the Hummel Nature Trail east of the 7–11, at the end of town, next to the Tee Ball baseball field.

 Climate

 The climate of Hummelstown is similar to Harrisburg's.
 The lows during winter reach about -5 F, and the highs during summer reach about 95 F.

 Weather

-Few tornadoes or hurricanes striking Hummelstown over the years.
-In 1992 the borough was hit by a bow tornado.
+Few tornadoes or hurricanes have struck Hummelstown over the years.
+In 1992, the borough was hit by a bow tornado.
 In past years the town has been hit by only several hurricanes, the most severe being Hurricane Agnes which knocked out two key bridges in the town.

 Hummelstown has had numerous blizzards.
 In 1996, a blizzard hit with 13 in; in 1997, a blizzard hit Hummelstown with 9 in of snow.
 In 2004, a blizzard with 7 in hit Hummelstown, and a blizzard hit Hummelstown in 2010 with a record-setting 21 in.